joancipria/VIHrtualApp/README.md

 Use `rasa train` to train a model

-Run `rasa shell` ff you want to speak to the assistant
+Run `rasa shell` if you want to speak to the assistant

 Run `rasa x` to start Rasa X server

+Run `rasa run -m models --enable-api --cors "*" --debug` to start the rest server

+Run `rasa run actions` to start actions server

 ## 👩‍💻 Overview of the files